FUTURE-WISE CITIES — CITY-WISE FUTURES

 There’s also a strong imperative for change and transformation, towards cities of low carbon, social justice and liveable communities.
 Such changes are generally inter-connected (social, technical, economic, political, cultural).
 They are complex and dynamic (beyond rational governance or analysis): and they are often controversial (different actors with conflicting agendas).

-This theme is a networking, synergistic, inter-connecting program, which involves each of the MUI themes, others around UOM, MMU and Salford.
+This theme is a networking, synergistic, inter-connecting program, which involves each of the MUI themes, along with others around UOM, MMU and Salford.
 There is also a multiplicity of global networks, adding value, generating insights and exploring frontiers.

 This image shows urban development as a dynamic cycle of ‘panarchy’, with four main phases – (from Deeper City Ch 4)